 Each journal entry on the report contains a:

-- user's name (and if the transaction was automatically created from a repeating schedule then 'System Generated' replaces the user's name).
+- User's name (System Generated replaces User's name if the transaction was automatically created from a repeating schedule)

-- tracking column if you've chosen to display this option.
-If the transaction has multiple line items, then Xero applies tracking to each component of that line i.e. account, tax, accounts payable/receivable or bank
+This will show if you've chosen to display this option.
+If the transaction has multiple line items, then Xero applies tracking to each component of that line including account, tax, accounts payable/receivable or bank.

-- Account column showing the accounts used in the construction of the transaction.
-If the same account has been used across multiple line items on the transaction, then Xero will display a journal line corresponding to each line item on the transaction
+Shows the accounts used in the construction of the transaction.
+If the same account has been used across multiple line items on the transaction, then Xero will display a journal line corresponding to each line item on the transaction.

-You are able to view manual journals from the Journal Report page, and if you have the Advisor or Standard user role you'll also be able to create an entry directly in the journal.
+You can view manual journals from the Journal Report page, and if you have the Advisor or Standard user role you'll also be able to create an entry directly in the journal.

 View a list of all the manual journal entries using the Manual Journals link.

-Add a new manual journal - for things like accruals or depreciation and in cases where you cannot add or edit a transaction or invoice in Xero - using the Add New Journal link.
+Add a new manual journal - for accruals or depreciation, and in cases where you can't add or edit a transaction or invoice in Xero.
+You can do this using the Add New Journal link.